 Wellesley's wetlands are displayed in Map 6 - Water Resources.
-Wetlands are located throughout the Town on both public and private property, and range in size and extent.
-The largest wetland resource areas are located in the Northwest corner of Wellesley along Bogle Brook, in the south section of Town adjacent to the Recycling and Disposal Facility, and along the Rosemary Brook near the Town Forest.
-Other wetland resource areas are scattered throughout Town.
 Because of the many important functions of wetlands, it is essential they be protected from damage.
 The replacement of wetlands with impervious surfaces results in increased runoff rates, reduced flood storage, and elevated peak flows, leading to greater damage from storms.
 Filling of wetlands also reduces wildlife habitat and plant diversity, and can increase contamination of streams, rivers and ponds due to reduced filtration of pollutants.

-Wellesley also has 12 certified vernal pools, also located throughout town on both private and public land.
+Wellesley also has 12 certified vernal pools.
 Vernal pools are wet depressions in the land that, by definition, are flooded only part of the year.
 Many rare and valuable species depend on vernal pools.
 Lacking fish populations and common wetlands vegetation, the pools support unique wildlife communities that have adapted to wet and dry cycles.
 Like wetlands in general, protection of vernal pools must extend beyond the boundary of the pool itself because the amphibians that breed in the pools may move well away from the pond during their life cycle.
 In 2020, a boardwalk, funded by the Community Preservation Committee, and built by volunteers was installed at the North 40 Vernal Pool.